Eyreon/FLsun-V400/README.md

 My writing will assume you have an inkling of an idea of the workings of both Cura as 3dprinting.

 Some of the common issues out there:
-1: The white stuff at the nozzle > This is a silicone pase to keep the sock on the heatblock and nothing to worry about.
+1: The white stuff at the nozzle > This is a silicone glue to keep the sock on the heatblock and nothing to worry about.
 2: Nozzle dragging > This is one of the biggest frustrations to users out there and it seems to revolve around proper calibration and software setting.
 For the sake of simplicity I will only use CURA (5.1 at this time) as a reference.
 3: Top layer quality > this one is a direct connect to #2 and will resolve itself when following my next steps.
+4: Belt tension, there are many different opinions around this one, but there is an option to set them all equally.

 Additionally I will add useful links to builds for the printer and advanced user posts.